google/error-prone/docs/bugpattern/InterruptedExceptionSwallowed.md

 methods that `throws` either type) make it difficult to recognize that interruption may occur.

-See go/java-practices/interruptedexception for advice on how to handle `InterruptedException`.
+For advice on how to handle `InterruptedException`, see https://www.ibm.com/developerworks/library/j-jtp05236/index.html